 Requesting followers to retweet also helps.
 Hubspot found that tweets including either “Please ReTweet” or “Please RT” are more likely to get retweeted than tweets without those phrases.

 Share and reshare your blog posts on your own social media channels multiple times.
-Chris Well recommends that you post to social media multiple times – with different headlines.
+Chris Well recommends that you post to social media multiple times – with different headlines or captions.

-To keep from repeating the same headline over and over, create multiple headlines for your content.
+To keep from repeating the same caption over and over, create multiple captions for your content.
 Each version can ask a different question, highlight a different angle on your blog post, or include different “power” words.
 (CoSchedule has a list of power words here.)